 Summer Programs To Study Arabic

 If you are looking to study Arabic in Palestine or the Middle East in the summer, Engage in Palestine offers intensive small-group one-month courses during the summer months (June through September) that begin on the first day of each month.
 Typically there are 2-5 students in each small group.
 You may choose whether you wish to study Modern Standard Arabic, Levantine, or Colloquial Palestinian Arabic.
-Each type of Arabic is offered in several different levels, from total beginner up to advanced.
-You may also choose whether you wish to study with us for one month, two months, or three months.
-Studying with us in summer is a wonderful opportunity for students or anyone else with an extended break during summer.

 The Benefits Of Studying Arabic At Engage In Palestine